 The S tronic is a dual-clutch transmission.
 Power is transferred using two clutches that work independently from one another.
-They replace the torque converter used in conventional automatic transmissions and allow the Controls and equipment vehicle to accelerate without a noticeable interruption in traction.
+They replace the torque converter used in conventional automatic transmissions and allow the vehicle to accelerate without a noticeable interruption in traction.